Research

 Critical examinations of ecosystem services

 Environmental science is a human endeavor, shaped by individual and institutional structures, processes, and biases.
-Part of my research program centers on understanding how these factors shape contemporary ecosystem service sciences.
-I do this using both qualitative and quantitative approaches.
-My qualitative approach here is largely driven by feminist biology, a method that brings critical theory with an intersectional feminist lens, while my quantitative approach is largely informed by informatics.
-Feminist biology is an approach to biology that explicitly acknowledges these historic and current biases at the micro- and macro-levels, from the naming of species, to prize awarding, to study methods.
+Part of our research program centers on understanding how these factors shape contemporary ecosystem service sciences, using both qualitative (e.g. feminist biology) and quantitative (e.g. informatics) approaches.
+Feminist biology is an approach to biology that explicitly acknowledges historic and current biases at the micro- and macro-levels, from the naming of species, to prize awarding, to study methods.
 A truly feminist biology must not only address gender/sex though - an intersectional feminist biology is also anti-racist and anti-disablist.
 SWEET is interested in environmental biology incorporating intersectional feminism, in particular bringing a critical eye to environmental projects that ignore (or the opposite - surveil) marginalized bodies.

 - Kaitlin Stack Whitney.
 2023.
 Ladybugs: The (Natural) Enemy of My Enemy Is My Friend?
 Enlisting Ladybugs into the War on Insect Pests.
 Catalyst: feminism, theory, technoscience 9 (1): 1-11. https://doi.org/10.28968/cftt.v9i1.38252